fermyon/developer/content/spin/v2/go-components.md

 $ tinygo build -o main.wasm -target=wasi main.go
 ```

-Once built, we can run our Spin HTTP component (written in Go) using the Spin up command:
+Once built, we can run our Spin HTTP component using the Spin up command:

 <!-- @selectiveCpy -->